-Blend and dehydrate starchy vegetables into bark and use it to make flavorful, saucy backpacking meals such as Mashed Potatoes with Meat and Vegetables, Sweet Potatoes, Bean Bark Stew, Corn Bark Stew, and Pasta Bark Marinara.
+Blend and dehydrate starchy vegetables and seasonings into bark, and use it to make flavorful, saucy backpacking meals such as Mashed Potatoes with Meat & Vegetables, BBQ Beef Stew, Sweet Potato Porridge, BBQ Bean Bark Stew, Black Bean & Salsa Bark Stew, Corn Bark Stew, Crab Chowder, and more.

-Explore over 50 recipes shared by readers of BackpackingChef.com.
+Explore over 50 recipes shared by BackpackingChef readers.

 If you have a good one, there's a form for you to share it.